mohamedhassan218/grokking-algorithms/README.md

 # Grokkingalgorithm
-A good summry to the algorithms that i have learned from this book
+A good summry to the algorithms that I have learned from this book